UnbreakableKid/react-class/lessons/2 - React/6 - Memoize.md

 ```

 In this example, `ExpensiveComponent` is wrapped with `React.memo`.
 This will memoize the result of the component and return the cached result when the same props occur again.

+# Practice

+Go to the page for memoization, and see if you can find a way to use memoization to optimize the performance of the component.